 If you are one of the thousands who suffer from dental anxiety, you are not alone.
 As an anxious patient perhaps you’re scared the visit might hurt or you haven’t been in a while and not sure what the dentist will find.
 Whatever your reason for your anxiety, we will make sure your dental and your emotional health are taken care of.

 No matter how paralyzing and hopeless it may seem or how long it has been, at Mooroolbark Family Dental, we want you to feel at home, our entire team are very warm and understanding especially when it comes to dealing with dental anxiety and phobias.
 We will take the time to discuss your specific phobias and anxiety or concerns to make sure that they are all addressed.
 From our dental staff to our dentists, each member is gentle, compassionate and caring.

-Our practice employs the very best technology available in dentistry today ranging from digital x-rays, various computerized equipment, to sterilization systems.
+As an anxious patient it may help to know our practice employs the very best technology available in dentistry today ranging from digital x-rays, various computerized equipment, to sterilization systems.
 Latest techniques and materials are utilized to help maximize your comfort.
 Full personal attention awaits you.